Maximooch/FactoryVis/PLAN.md

 # FactoryVis - Side Project Plan

 ## Project Vision
-Interactive 3D visualization of a modular house manufacturing factory using ThreeJS. **Goal:** Demonstrate the conceptual speed and scale of automated house shell production while learning 3D graphics programming.
+Interactive 3D visualization of a modular house manufacturing factory using ThreeJS, inspired by Tesla Gigafactory aesthetics. **Goal:** Demonstrate the conceptual speed and scale of automated house shell production with realistic physics-based animations and mechanical assembly processes.

 ## Project Status